NethminaGunasekara/diit-csharp-notes/README.md

 - Attributes (properties): These are the characteristics or data that an object of the class will have.
 For example, a `Person` class might have attributes like `name`, `age`, and `address`.

 - Behaviors (methods): These are the actions or functions that an object of the class can perform.
 For example, a `Person` class might have methods like `Walk()`, `Talk()`, and `Eat()`.

-### 2.3.
-Main Method

-The Main method is the **starting point** of our C# program.
-It's declared as static and called without creating an instance of the Program class.